masakifukunishi/algorithm-data-structure-crash-course/algorithm-analysis.md

 ## Is number of calculations == time complexity??

-No, The number of calculations is not necessarily equal to time complexity.
+No The number of calculations is not necessarily equal to time complexity.
 The number of calculations refers to the actual count of computations or operations performed during the execution of an algorithm or program.

 ```js